feltcute/ModdingDocsMGD/Doc/Events/Creation.rst

 * ``"StepTaken"`` will trigger when players transition between events or encounters during adventures.
 Also useful for triggering player status effects.
 See *Events/TimePassing/StepTaken.json* as an example.

-* ``"EndOfTurn"`` will trigger specifically and only for the player in all combat events.
+* ``"EndOfTurn"`` will trigger specifically at the end of turn, primarily for player functions as they trigger every turn regardless of who's fighting.
 See *Events/CombatEvents/PlayerEndOfTurn.json* as an example.

 * ``"EndOfCombat"`` will trigger at the end of combat.
 For specific player skills such as Pin, see *Events/CombatEvents/Player/PlayerEndOfCombat.json* as an example.

+* ``"StartOfTurn"`` will trigger specifically at the start of turn, primarily for player functions as they trigger every turn regardless of who's fighting.
+See *Events/CombatEvents/PlayerStartOfTurn.json* as a blank example.

+* ``"StartOfCombat"`` will trigger at the start of every combat, generally for player combat event use.
+See *Events/CombatEvents/Player/PlayerStartOfCombat.json* as a blank example, or the EndOfCombat example for similar usage.

 * ``"PlayerOrgasm"`` will trigger every time the player orgasms, including out of combat.
 See *Events/CombatEvents/OrgasmEvents.json* as an example.